 Parking: None during New Years

 Wherever you do go for your first homage I hope that the New Year brings you health, hope and happiness.
+Moreover, I hope and pray that 2021 is COVID-19 free for us all.
 Happy New Year!